npxtune/Aesterix/README.md

-# EXPERIMENTAL BRANCH !!!
+# STABLE BRANCH

-DO NOT USE FOR SHIPPING
+Can be used for shipping